Gymnites: Description

 The shell of Gymnites is evolute, generally smooth, with a wide umbilicus.
 Whorls are moderately embracing, whorl section oval and somewhat compressed.
-The outer whorl may be costate or have rows of nodes, or both.
+The outer whorl may be costate have rows of nodes, or both.
 The suture is ammonitic with a wide bifurcated ventral lobe and two lateral lobes on either side.

 Taxonomic relation

 Hyatt and Smith (1905, p.
 115)included Gymnites in the Gymnitidae along with Ophiceras, Flemingites, and Xenaspis, genera since assigned elsewhere, and included the Gymnitidae in the suborder Ceratitoidea (now the superfamily Ceratitaceae).
 Smith (1932, p.
 30) shows Gymenites derived from Xenaspis and giving rise to the Pinacoceratidae.

 The American Treatise (Part L, 1957) also includes Gymnites in the Gymnitidae, along with mainly descendant forms such as Buddhaites, Japonites, and variations on Gymnites itself, but instead included the Gymnitidae in the Pinacocerataceae which is consistent with Smith's derivation of the Pinacoceratidae from Gymnites.

 Distribution

 Fossils of species within this genus have been found in the Triassic of Afghanistan, Canada, China, Hungary, Iran, Russia, Switzerland, Turkey, United States.